 Combat veterans, regardless of where they served or experienced warfare, establish a connection with one another at the lodge.
-Older veterans find purpose in helping their younger counterparts.
-Adams said the connection can be overwhelming at times for the Vietnam veterans because of the newfound sense of purpose they find in these interactions.

 Adams said raising kids and having companionship with your wife or husband is meaningful to veterans, but they often go without the relationships they had with their fellow soldiers they had beside them in the heat of battle.